ThembaTman0/SATELLITE-IMAGE-CLASSIFICATION/README.md

 # SATELLITE-IMAGE-CLASSIFICATION
 ![](img/google-earth-view-7023.jpg?raw=true "")
-This image is accuired from [Earth View By google maps](https://earthview.withgoogle.com/)
+This image is acquire from [Earth View By google maps](https://earthview.withgoogle.com/)
 </br> </br>
 Advancements in remote sensing techniques provide crucial information for a variety of applications, including landscape changes, land cover categorization, enhanced weather forecasting, and climate observation.
 These satellite